mcarolinag/mcarolinag.github.io/_posts/2018-08-27-Amazon reviews analysis.md

 I noticed that by looking at the most frequent words in each topic one could infer some characteristics of the review writers.
 For example, Topic 0: Teams and Gifts, subtopic 1 most frequently used words included Christmas, gift, fan, husband, nfl, football, arrived.
 Thus, one could infer that a lot of the reviewers writing under this topic bought Christmas gifts in Amazon.com and these gifts were NFL or a team related apparel.
 The word husband may indicate that a lot of the writers were married and likely females.
 The mentioning of ‘arrived’ may indicates that for these reviewers arrival time was important.
 Therefore, the topics could also be used as a segmentation tool.

+Here is the visualization for words in Topic 0: mcarolinag.github.io/images/lda0.html

 **Conclusions:**

 The language of each reviewer was used to identify commonalities and potential reviewers characteristics.